yugalrade19/yugalrade19/README.md

 ## 🤝 Let's Connect

-Feel free to explore my repositories and reach out if you'd like to collaborate or discuss data!
+Feel free to explore my repositories and reach out if you'd like to  discuss data!

 ---

-*"Without data, you're just another person with an opinion." – W. Edwards Deming*
+*"Without data, you're just another person with an opinion."